Video Aspect Ratios – Which are the Best?

 If you’re looking for video animation services, you can start by considering the standard 16:9 ratio.
 It is the ratio you need to upload to YouTube.
 You can use the embed link of the video to show it in other places.
-The most common is your website.
+The most common is the company website.

-You can also take advantage of mobile traffic.
-For it I recommend an additional 1:1 screen aspect ratio.
+To take things further and increase the social performance I recommend an additional 1:1 screen aspect ratio.
 You can use it on the Facebook, Instagram, and LinkedIn feeds.
 It will also give better results for desktop traffic.

 The 1:1 square format also fits other Facebook placements.
 Examples are the Facebook Shop and Facebook Video Carousel.